FormalEvolve: Neuro-Symbolic Evolutionary Search for Diverse Autoformalization: Analysis

 \subsection{Cross-problem uniformity: coverage and concentration}

 We assess whether semantic successes concentrate on a small subset of easy problems under a fixed call budget.
 At $T=100$, we summarize the per-problem \texttt{semantic\_ok} count distribution using coverage (SH@100) and concentration (Gini and top-10\% share; Table~\ref{tab:full-hit100}).
 Figure~\ref{fig:uniformity-filtered} provides a compact per-problem view.
 For readability, we filter to problems where at least one method attains a positive \texttt{semantic\_ok} count (otherwise the column is identically zero).
 We order columns by the strongest Kimina sampling baseline (Compile+Semantic Repair) using its per-problem \texttt{semantic\_ok} counts at $T=100$, defining an x-axis independent of ours; Figure~\ref{fig:delta-strips} uses the same ordering for the delta visualization.
+This subsection uses Compile+Semantic Repair only as a fixed ordering and visualization baseline; the matched Hybrid comparisons are reported separately in Table~\ref{tab:appendix-sec5-ci} and in the main results.

 \paragraph{Aggregate pattern under baseline ordering.} Under this baseline ordering, gains concentrate in the baseline-ranked tail: on the filtered set, $\Delta>0$ dominates in the tail segment, while the head segment can favor the baseline (especially on ProofNet).
 We define head/mid/tail by splitting the baseline-ordered problems into three contiguous segments as evenly as possible within each benchmark.
 The table below counts how often $\Delta=\#\texttt{semantic\_ok}(\textsc{FormalEvolve})-\#\texttt{semantic\_ok}(\textsc{Compile+Semantic Repair})$ is positive/negative/zero within each segment (reported as $+/-/0$).